 Behavioural change and meaningful support take time and resources.
 For those looking at the road ahead here is some helpful information:

-Did you know you can access rebates for up to 10 sessions with a psychologist?
+Did you know you can access rebates for sessions with a psychologist?

 Many people don't think of a GP as a mental health resource, but GPs are trained to address mental health concerns and many have specific additional training in mental health support.
 You can discuss your concerns and put a plan in place with the right resources to address them.